 9. Steve Parry

 11. Rhodri Lloyd

 12. Ben Morris

 16. Ben Evans

 17. Chester Butler

-Squad Members: Josh Raplh, Dolton Grant, Christiaan Roets, Matthew Barron, Danny Ansell, Gavin Bennion, Joe Burke,
+Squad Members: Josh Ralph, Dolton Grant, Christiaan Roets, Matthew Barron, Danny Ansell, Gavin Bennion, Joe Burke,

-The backline hasn’t experienced many big games and will rely heavily on the London Broncos pair of Elliot Kear and Rhys Williams who got their taste of world cup competition in 2013.
+The backline hasn’t experienced many big games and will rely heavily on London Broncos pair Elliot Kear and Rhys Williams, who both got their taste of World Cup competition in 2013.

 RLWC 2017 Prospects

-Only the top placed team in Pool C wilquarterfinalshe quarterfinals meaning every match is vital including the intergroup game where Wales have drawn Fiji.
+Only the top placed team in Pool C will advance to the quarterfinals meaning every match is vital including the intergroup game where Wales have drawn Fiji.